datahubber/Natural-Language-Processing/anthropic-reproduce/docs/SOLUTION_GUIDE_EN.md

 3. Observe activation analysis results
 4. Record your findings and insights

-This demo provides a complete foundation for mechanistic interpretability analysis, fully meeting assessment requirements!
+This demo provides a complete foundation for mechanistic interpretability analysis, fully meeting research requirements!